Ahthe/Amplifier-AI/README.md

-# Amplifier AI 🚀
+# Amplifier AI🚀

 **Revolutionizing Lead Generation & Customer Engagement with AI**

+We won 3rd place at the Headstarter Fellowship, we were chosen out of 15,000 participants and 3,000 teams with our cutting-edge, AI-driven solutions.
 Amplifier AI is an innovative platform designed to help startups and small businesses overcome their biggest challenge: finding and engaging customers.
-As winners of the prestigious Headstarter Fellowship, we stood out among 15,000 participants and 3,000 teams with our cutting-edge, AI-driven solutions.

 ### AI Lead Generation